bioidiap/bob.bio.base/doc/pipeline_score_norm.rst

 This is achieved by scaling distributions of system output scores to better facilitate the application of a single, global threshold for authentication.

-Bob has implemented the :py:class:`bob.bio.base.pipelines.vanilla_biometrics.ScoreNormalizationPipeline` which is an extension of regular :py:class:`bob.bio.base.pipelines.vanilla_biometrics.VanillaBiometricsPipeline` where a post process step is amended to the scoring stage.
+Bob has implemented the :py:class:`bob.bio.base.pipelines.PipelineScoreNorm` which is an extension of regular :py:class:`bob.bio.base.pipelines.PipelineSimple` where a post process step is amended to the scoring stage.
 Bob has implemented three different strategies to normalize scores with two post processors, and these strategies are presented in the next subsections.